Many of life's failures are people who did not realize how close they were to success when they gave up - Thomas Edison

 I’m going to tell you a really honest and vulnerable story about my last application cycle.
-I was invited to an interview for a program that was pending accreditation.
+I was invited to an interview for a PA program that was pending accreditation.
 Now, if you’re not familiar with the ‘pending achieving accreditation’ status, don’t worry, neither was I at first.
 Basically, this program was awaiting final accreditation from ARC-PA, which is the governing body that oversees the standards and regulations of PA programs in the U.S.

 At the time, I was just ecstatic to receive an invitation and didn’t think twice.
-About a month after the interview I received a phone call that would change my life forever, at least that is what I thought.
+About a month after the interview, I received a phone call that would change my life forever.
+At least, that is what I thought.
 I was accepted into the program.

 The plan was to start January ’17 following earning provisional accreditation status at the end of 2016.
-However, several months later we received word that the accreditation status was on hold and that we wouldn’t start in January, as we had hoped.
+However, several months later, we received word that the accreditation status was on hold and that we wouldn’t start in January, as we had hoped.

-The status was deferred which meant that we’d hear something in March, with a realistic chance of starting the program sometime in the middle of the year.
+The status was deferred, which meant that we’d hear something in March, with a realistic chance of starting the program sometime in the middle of the year.
 March came, and the news was not good.

 This story is just one of the many obstacles I’ve faced on my road to becoming a PA.
 There are countless other stories of challenges and hurdles that other students have faced far worse than mine.
-If you glean anything from my experience, it should be that becoming a PA can be a long and challenging road; mentally, emotionally, and financially.
+If you glean anything from my experience, it should be that becoming a PA can be a long and challenging road, mentally, emotionally, and financially.

 If you’re passionate and driven to be a PA, then you won’t let anything get in your way.
 The road will not be the same for everyone, and hopefully, you can turn your obstacles into a learning experience.

-So, here I am – a seasoned PA applicant with three years under my belt ready to take on the application process once again.
+So, here I am – a seasoned PA applicant with three years under my belt, ready to take on the application process once again.
 While I’m guaranteed to make mistakes again this time around, I’ve certainly come a long way from 2014.
 If you’re considering PA school, I hope you’ll take heed of the advice above when applying.